swiftlang/swift-org-website/documentation-workgroup/index.md

 has no special authority over the workgroup, but they are responsible for ensuring its smooth functioning, including by:

-* Organizing and leading regular meetings
+* Organizing and leading regular meetings.
-* Ensuring that the workgroup communicates effectively with the community
+* Ensuring that the workgroup communicates effectively with the community.
-* Coordinating meetings between workgroup representatives and the Core Team when issues need to be raised to the Core Team
+* Coordinating meetings between workgroup representatives and the Core Team when issues need to be raised to the Core Team.

 Workgroup members will try to make a decision independently by consensus whenever possible, and will raise issues to the Core Team when there are particular